 • science, technology, engineering and maths (STEM).

 For entry onto a course, you'll usually need a secondary education leaving certificate.
 Some universities may also require you to sit and pass an entrance exam.
-The majority of courses are taught in Spanish, so you'll need to prove your proficiency.
-Basic English proficiency is also required by the majority of institutions, so if English is not your first language you may need to prove your ability.
+The majority of university courses are taught in Spanish, so you'll need to prove your proficiency.
+Basic English proficiency is also required by most institutions, so if English is not your first language you may need to prove your ability.

 To successfully complete a Bachelors degree, students must earn a total of 240 ECTS (European Credit Transfer and Accumulation System) credits over four years of study.
 This consists of basic training, obligatory and optional subjects, external and cultural placements and activities, and a final course dissertation.